ZWhit196/jq-paginator/README.md

 - `"reload"`: Destroys paginator and reinitialises.
 - `"goto"`: Go to a specified page number.
 (In case you want something custom)
 - `"getPage"`: Get the current page number.
 (Will only use the first found paginator in selector)

+## Events

+The paginator has several events that under certain circumstances.

+Firstly, `before-paging` is fired on the pagination element when a page is attempted navigation to.

+Then, `after-paging` is fired on the pagination element after the render function given is called.
+(Triggered in the `done` callback.)

+Additionally, `destroy-paging` is fired when a pagination element is destroyed via `$('.selector').jqpagination('destroy')`.
+This can be used to cleanup content generated from render functions.